marieke-woensdregt/marieke-woensdregt.github.io/docs/index.markdown

 # About me

 I'm a computational cognitive scientist who researches the interplay between language, inference, social cognition, and social interaction.
 I work as assistant professor at the Cognitive Science and AI Department and the [Donders Centre for Cognition](https://www.ru.nl/en/departments/faculty-of-social-sciences/donders-centre-for-cognition) at Radboud University in Nijmegen, The Netherlands.
-I'm a member of the [Computational Cognitive Science](https://www.dcc.ru.nl/ccs/) research group, led by prof. Iris van Rooij. **[Find my CV here](/assets/cv_M_Woensdregt.pdf)**.
+I'm a member of the [Computational Cognitive Science](https://www.dcc.ru.nl/ccs/) research group led by prof. Iris van Rooij. **[Find my CV here](/assets/cv_M_Woensdregt.pdf)**.

 Language use relies on (i) flexible inferencing skills (e.g. to combine linguistic knowledge and world knowledge to infer the meaning of a novel word like _"mask-shaming"_); (ii) socio-cognitive skills such as theory of mind (e.g. to decide whether to talk about _"the house"_ or _"a house"_ with a specific conversation partner), and (iii) interactional skills (e.g. to ask for clarification).
 I use computational modelling to tackle challenging questions about these capacities and their interplay.